adc-trust-ai/trust-free/README.md

 ![OS](https://img.shields.io/badge/OS-macOS%20ARM64-blue)

 **trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with state-of-the-art accuracy and intuitive explanations.
-It is based on my peer-reviewed paper [1], **accepted at the Pacific Rim International Conference on Artificial Intelligence (PRICAI) 2025**.
+It is based on my peer-reviewed paper [1], **accepted at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025)**.

 The package currently supports standard regression and experimental time-series regression tasks.
 Future releases will also tackle other tasks such as classification.